LunarG/gfxreconstruct/USAGE_desktop_Vulkan.md

 ### Debug mode VMA errors

 gfxrec-replay with the -m rebind option uses the Vulkan Memory Allocator library for memory allocations.
 If gfxrecon-replay is compiled debuggable, VMA_ASSERT errors in VMA can be trapped for debugging by setting GFXRECON_LOG_BREAK_ON_ERROR to true.

+### Fence skipping

+There can be situations where one wants to alter Vulkan fences behavior without being able to modifying the application.
+For example, for GPU performance measurements, we might want to "pack frames" when replaying by removing fences that we know unnecessary.
+For these situations, the options `--skip-get-fence-status`(`--sgfs`) and `--skip-get-fence-ranges`(`--sgfr`) have been created.

+There are three possible status that can be set using `--sgfs`:
+- `0` - Don't skip: The default status, nothing particular happens.
+- `1` - Skip unsuccessful: `vkWaitForFences`/`vkGetFenceStatus` is called only if the result at capture time was `VK_SUCCESS`.
+Else, the result obtained at capture time is directly returned.
+- `2` - Skip all: `vkWaitForFences`/`vkGetFenceStatus` is never called and `VK_SUCCESS` is returned directly instead.

+The `--sgfr` option specify at which frames these conditions apply.
+If `--sgfr` is not specified, they apply to all frames.

 ## Other Capture File Processing Tools